awsdocs/aws-go-developer-guide/doc_source/sqs-example-receive-message.rst

    :lines: 15-23

-Initialize a session that the SDK will use to load configuration, credentials, and region infornmation from the shared config file, ~/.aws/config.
+Initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config.

 .. literalinclude:: example_code/sqs/sqs_sendmessage.go
    :lines: 27-35